chevron_left

 Broadview

-Broadview, IL invites everyone to join in a powerful, three-day Juneteenth celebration from Friday, June 20 through Sunday, June 22, 2025 at Schroeder Park.
-Now in its 5th year, this year’s celebration holds special meaning as the Village of Broadview also commemorates its 110th birthday with the theme:
+Broadview, IL invites everyone to join in a powerful, three-day Juneteenth celebration from Saturday, June 20 through Sunday, June 21, 2026 at Schroeder Park.
+Now in its 6th year, this year’s celebration holds special meaning as the Village of Broadview also commemorates its 100 years of Black Excellence.

 The weekend promises to be more than a festival—it’s a legacy in motion.
-From live music and youth-focused events to a Freedom Festival and fireworks, and a Sunday gathering led by Empowerment Church, this celebration blends education, reflection, and fun for all ages.
+From live music and youth-focused events to a Freedom Festival and fireworks, and a basketball tournament on Saturday from 4-7 pm at Schroeder Park.

 Where: Schroeder Park, Broadview, IL